richardgaywood/paydata.org/content/houserules/characters/downtime.md

 Except where noted below, increasing skills or attributes doesn’t require any scenes.
 You pick it up on the job, so to speak.
 Knowledge skill increases never require a scene.

-However, these increases do need downtime:
+However, these increases do need some investment during downtime:

 * Increasing an attribute to higher than 2 points less than your racial maximum (ie 4 for humans): 2 scenes
 * Increase a skill beyond 6: 2 scenes